barisiciv/msa3d/README.rst

 Running the software
 ---------------------

-We provide a jupyter notebook for guidance on running the pipeline.
+This repository includes a Jupyter notebook to assist users in running the pipeline.
+Below are detailed instructions for convenience.

-For convenience, we also provide instructions below:
+## Usage Instructions

+To run the pipeline, follow these steps:

+1. Import all functions from the `run_msa3d` module
+2. Define the following variables:
-Import all functions from the ``run_msa3d`` module.
-Define two variables: ``data_entries``, which holds the path to a set of \*_rate.fits files, and ``msa_path``, which holds the path to the MSA file in the **same** directory.
-Call the run function, passing in the data_entries and msa_path as arguments.
-This function by default performs data reduction starting from Stage 2 + 3 of the STScI reduction pipeline, followed by post-processing, and cube design.
+   - `data_entries`: This variable should hold the path to a set of `*_rate.fits` files.
+   - `msa_path`: This variable should be the path to the MSA file located in the **same** directory as the `*_rate.fits` files.

+3. Call the `run` function, passing following arguments: `data_entries`, `msa_path`, `run_process`, `run_postprocess` and `run_cubebuild`.
+The `run` function will perform data reduction, starting from the Spec2Pipeline and Spec3Pipeline reduction provided by the standard STScI reduction pipeline, followed by post-processing and cube design.

 .. code-block:: console
+    ### EXAMPLE CODE

     from run_msa3d import *